 In recent years, IV Ketamine therapy has gone from a virtually unknown alternative treatment to the subject of numerous research studies and mainstream news articles.
-Although its usage for depression and anxiety is still growing, Ketamine’s already listed as one of the World Health Organization’s top essential medicines and is widely in use as an FDA-approved anesthetic.
+Although its usage for depression and anxiety is still growing, Ketamine’s already been listed for decades as one of the World Health Organization’s top essential medicines.
+It’s also widely in use as an FDA-approved anesthetic, though at much higher doses than we use in our treatments.
 We can all expect to hear much more about Ketamine as it continues to help countless people suffering from treatment-resistant depression, severe anxiety, PTSD, OCD, fibromyalgia and other serious conditions.

 If you or your loved ones are suffering from severe depression, you know how frustrating treatment can be.
 There is no single universal medication that works for all depression sufferers, and it often takes weeks or months of trials to determine the ideal medication and dosage.
 This is what makes intravenous ketamine infusion such a highly appealing option for fighting depression.
 Results are often experienced in a matter of hours or days instead of weeks or months – and ketamine treatments are effective in more than 80% of cases.

-How Can Ketamine Infusion Therapy Help Me With Depression?
+How Can IV Ketamine Help Me With Depression?

 - If you need relief faster than the weeks or months of depression medication trials.